-Once pool season is over, it’s time to start preparing your pool for winter.
-Properly winterizing your pool will protect if from damage and extend the life of your liner and equipment.
-Closing a pool is a little more challenging than opening one.
-You would not be out of line getting a professional to do it for you.
+Once pool season is over, it’s time to start preparing your vinyl liner swimming pool for winter.
+Properly winterizing your pool will protect if from damage and extend the life of your pool liner and pool equipment.
+Closing a swimming pool is a little more challenging than opening one.
+You would not be out of line getting a pool professional to do it for you.
 But if you’ve got a little time and some patience you can certainly tackle it on your own.

-The first step is to give the pool a good thorough cleaning.
-Clear out all leaves and debris from the pool and clean the skimmer and pump basket.
-Do not use abrasive cleaning aids, i.e; steel wool, sharp bristled brushes, scouring pads, etc. We recommend using alkaline base cleaning agents for cleaning the area above the water line.
-Acid base chemicals can leave a residue which causes the vinyl to fade out.
+The first step is to give the swimming pool a good thorough cleaning.
+Clear out all leaves and debris from the pool and clean the pools skimmer and pump basket.
+Do not use abrasive cleaning aids, i.e; steel wool, sharp bristled brushes, scouring pads, etc. We recommend using alkaline base pool cleaning agents for cleaning the area above the water line.
+Acid base chemicals can leave a residue which will cause your vinyl pool liner to fade out.

-Next you want to adjust the PH, Alkalinity, Hardness and Chlorine levels to the ideal levels.
+Next you want to adjust the pool pH, pool alkalinity, calcium hardness and chlorine levels to the ideal levels.
 It’s a good idea to take a sample to your pool dealer and have them test it, to be certain.

-Remember: The act of closing your pool is creating a closed environment.
-The more chemicals you use the more severe that environment will be.
+Remember: The act of closing your in-ground vinyl swimming pool is creating a closed environment.
+The more pool chemicals you use the more severe that environment will be.
 Do not chlorinate thinking you are doing good.
-Less is best when adding chemicals to your vinyl lined pool.
+Less is best when adding chemicals to your vinyl liner pool.

 Circulate the pool water for a full 72 hours after the final addition of chemicals is added.
-Even liquid chlorine can concentrate in the deep end and cause bleaching of the liner.
+Even liquid chlorine can concentrate in the deep end and cause bleaching of the vinyl pool liner.

 The chlorine level should not exceed 2.0ppm.